U.S. News Rankings

 |SAT/ACT scores must be received by||September 9|

-The student-faculty ratio at Jacksonville State University is 20:1, and the school has 38.5 percent of its classes with fewer than 20 students.
-The most popular majors at Jacksonville State University include: Registered Nursing/Registered Nurse; Secondary Education and Teaching; Business Administration and Management, General; Criminal Justice/Safety Studies; and Public Administration.
-The average freshman retention rate, an indicator of student satisfaction, is 68.5 percent.
+The student-faculty ratio at Jacksonville State University is 18:1, and the school has 38.6 percent of its classes with fewer than 20 students.
+The most popular majors at Jacksonville State University include: Registered Nursing/Registered Nurse; Secondary Education and Teaching; Business Administration and Management, General; Public Administration; and Criminal Justice/Safety Studies.
+The average freshman retention rate, an indicator of student satisfaction, is 67.8 percent.

 |Student gender distribution|